Dynamical system analysis of quantum tunneling in an asymmetric double-well potential

 We now compare the dynamical systems--based approach discussed in the previous section with a high-fidelity numerical solution of the time-dependent Schr\"odinger equation.
-The numerical integration is performed using the Crank--Nicolson method \cite{IzaacWang2018computational}, chosen for its unconditional stability and property of unitary evolution, which keeps the wave function's norm and system's total energy nearly constant.
-To achieve high accuracy, we confine the particle in a box ($x \in [-100, 100]$) and then discretize it into a grid of $N = 10^5$ points ($\Delta x = 0.002$), while using a small time step of $\Delta t = 0.01$.
+The numerical integration is performed using the Crank--Nicolson method \cite{IzaacWang2018computational}, chosen for its unconditional stability and property of unitary evolution, which keeps the wave function's norm and the system's total energy nearly constant.
+To achieve high precision, we confine the particle in a box ($x \in [-100, 100]$) and then discretize it into a grid of $N = 10^5$ points ($\Delta x = 0.002$), while using a small time step of $\Delta t = 0.01$.
 Dirichlet boundary conditions ($\psi(x_{\min}) = \psi(x_{\max}) = 0$) are enforced at each time step.
-The large box size, compared to the separations between the potential extrema, ensures the reflecting boundaries are located far from the region of interest, preventing any spurious reflections from affecting the dynamics over the simulation time.
-This implementation ensures that the drift in both the norm and total energy remains below $10^{-10}$ throughout the simulation time.
+The large box size, compared to the separations between the potential extrema, ensures that the reflecting boundaries are located far from the region of interest, preventing any spurious reflections from affecting the dynamics over the simulation time.
+This implementation ensures that the drift in both the norm and the total energy remains below $10^{-10}$ throughout the simulation time.

 As before, the energy separation between the two minima is given by $\Delta = 4.68$.
-Because of exponential suppression of the wave packet across the potential barrier, we find that detectable tunneling only occurs at energies sufficiently above $\Delta$, within the finite times of our simulations.
+Because of exponential suppression of the wave packet across the potential barrier, we find that detectable tunneling only occurs at energies sufficiently above $\Delta$, within the finite simulation times considered here.
 Especially for detecting tunneling from the right to the left well, maintaining higher energies becomes crucial.
 Accordingly, we set the energy baseline to $\Delta$ so that we can accurately compare the left-to-right and right-to-left tunneling.
+In the reduced dynamical system, this baseline is implemented as an energy offset applied to the right well, which amounts to a shift of the reference energy and ensures a consistent comparison between the two wells.
 Similar to the dynamical system studied before, here we continue to use $\langle x \rangle (t)$ as the primary indicator for detecting tunneling.